boulder225/cross-chain-token/README.md

 # Cross-Chain Interoperability PoC

 ## Overview
-This project demonstrates core mechanics of WeFi's omnichain architecture using a simplified LayerZero-like approach for cross-chain token transfers.
+This project demonstrates core mechanics of an omnichain architecture using a simplified LayerZero-like approach for cross-chain token transfers.

 ## Architecture
 ```